darwins-challenge/fly-me-to-the-moon/manuscript/Grammars.md

 This transforms into `aaBbb`.
 As a last application we choose the production rule `B -> ''` resulting in `aabb`, and we are finished.

+We call the act of applying production rules *deriving*, and when we come to a sequence of only terminal symbols, we say that this sequence can be derived from the non-terminal symbol we started with.

 ## Exercises
 1. Which of the following sequences can be derived from the non-terminal symbol `A` given the grammar